How Slack Nails User Onboarding (and How You Can, Too)

 1) Friction-lite sign-up

 A single email field (or Google sign-in) gets you in.
-Passwords/verifications are deferred until they're truly needed.
+Passwords/verifications are deferred until truly needed.
 The goal: minutes to first message, not minutes in a form.

 Friction-lite sign-up

 Takeaway: Ask only for what unlocks value now; everything else can wait.
-If you don't need something in the user's first session, then don't ask.
-TTV is very critical.

 2) Personalization in the First 60 Seconds

 Slack asks two or three intent questions, then reflects the answers back immediately: your workspace name and a pre-named first channel.
+It also asks to invite your team members, getting more user signups and moving users one step closer to activation.

 Personalization in First 60 Seconds